"There is no shortage of management books...but there are not many books by those who, like Tony Rossiter, have spent

 The Greatest Retirement Tips in the World (2007)

-Tony is an experienced writer and has had articles published in many national and regional magazines, including The Oldie, the Countryman, Country Walking, The Cricketer, Collect it!, Caterer and Hotelkeeper, Writing Magazine, Buckinghamshire Countryside and Dalesman.
+Tony is an experienced writer and has had articles published in many national and regional magazines, including The Oldie, The Yorkshire Post, The Countryman, Country Walking, The Cricketer, Collect it!, Caterer and Hotelkeeper, Writing Magazine, Buckinghamshire Countryside and Dalesman.

 Since 2009 he has had a regular column in the UK’s bestselling magazine for writers.
 Writing Magazine’s Beat the Bestsellers column looks each month at what new writers can learn from a different bestselling author.
 More than 80 writers of all periods and genres have so far been covered.
 Here is a small selection: Jane Austen, Alan Bennett, Bill Bryson, Agatha Christie, Roald Dahl, Julia Donaldson, Ian Fleming, Stephen King, George Orwell, Ian Rankin, JK Rowling, Sue Townsend.